CableCatDK/admesh/README.md

 The zip file is unmodifyied, and from 2019-01-26.
 * https://github.com/CableCatDK/admesh/raw/master/admesh-win64-0.98.3.zip

-Update, the files can be founde here:
+Update, the files can be found here:
 * https://github.com/admesh/admesh/releases/tag/v0.98.3